Convex-Dev/convex/docs/design/convexscrypt.md

 * Must work with Convex Lisp defined objects (ability to cross-utilise libraries etc.)
 * Should be familiar to user of ALGOL-like langauges (C, Java, JavaScript)
 * Must support infix arithmetic
+* Should match expectations of Java or JavaScript developers where possible

 ## Limitations